vt-elixir/ja_resource/README.md

 # JaResource

-A behaviour to reduce boilerplate in your JSON-API compliant Phoenix controllers without sacrificing flexibility.
+A behaviour to reduce boilerplate code in your JSON-API compliant Phoenix controllers without sacrificing flexibility.

 Exposing a resource becomes as simple as: